I am going to tell you about one of my favorite things at Disney World — Mickey’s Not So Scary Halloween Party.

 - Luigi Rollickin ridester changes to Luigi Honkin Halloween

 - Mater's Junkyard Jamboree changes to Mater's Junkyard JamBooree

 Note: Disneyland is not included in the Halloween party but typically Space Mountain and Haunted Mansion have overlays.

 In past years I would say it would be Disneyland Park because of the much longer and more enjoyable candy lines!
 This year Magic Kingdom wins because the amount of rides available at California adventure is limited!
 Magic Kingdom is a bigger park with much more to offer.

 But there are some cool offerings at California Adventure that will be interesting to see.
-The Grizzly Peak area, which usually has a challenge trail, is transformed into “Villians Grove.”
+The Grizzly Peak area, which usually has a challenging trail, is transformed into “Villians Grove.”
 This won’t be a haunted forest on a scare level, but you don’t go to the party for that.
-With Disney effects, this may be a game changer.
+With Disney effects, this may be a game-changer.